ru-ab/rsschool-devops-course-software-tasks/README.md

 node_memory_MemFree_bytes / (1024 * 1024)
 ```

+#### Alerting Configuration

+Email notifications are configured using the Sendgrid service, with the SMTP configuration specified in the `grafana-values.yaml` file.

+Email notifications are triggered for the following events:

+- CPU usage exceeds 80%
+- Free memory is less than 500MB

+The configuration for the Contact Point and Alert Rules is provided in the `grafana-alerting.yaml` file.

 ## How to Deploy

 To deploy, create a new Pipeline in Jenkins and select "Script from SCM," specifying the repository link https://github.com/ru-ab/rsschool-devops-course-software-tasks.git.
-Additionally, set the branch to `task_8`.
+Additionally, set the branch to `task_9`.

 After that, you can either run the Pipeline manually or configure automatic triggers for execution.